calebong/calebong.github.io/index.md

    <td style="text-align:left;"> http://www.marketwatch.com/news/story/republican-sec-commissioner-step-down/story.aspx?guid={360013EC-CEEA-4815-8BD6-B6E706381D88}&amp;siteid=rss </td>
    <td style="text-align:left;"> 2021-12-21 00:10:24 </td>
    <td style="text-align:left;"> Republican SEC commissioner to step down by end of January - MarketWatch </td>
    <td style="text-align:left;"> Elad Roisman, a Republican member of the Securities and Exchange Commission, said in a statement on Monday that he plans to resign from his position at the federal regulatory agency by the end of January.
 "It has been the utmost honor to work alongside my extraordinary SEC colleagues, who care deeply about investors and our markets," Roisman said.
-Roisman's departure would give the five-member SEC a larger Democratic majority, as the commission currently has three Democratic members and two Republicans., Founder of the world's largest hedge fund tells investors to avoid holding cash and keep an 'all-weather' portfolio --- just in case.                                                                                                                                                                                                                                                                                                                                                                                       ,                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                             , Victor Reklaitis is MarketWatch's Money &amp; Politics reporter and is based in Washington, D.C.
+Roisman's departure would give the five-member SEC a larger Democratic majority, as the commission currently has three Democratic members and two Republicans., Goldman Sachs says President Joe Biden’s signature climate and social-safety-net plan had already looked like a close call.                                                                                                                                                                                                                                                                                                                                                                                                 ,                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                             , Victor Reklaitis is MarketWatch's Money &amp; Politics reporter and is based in Washington, D.C.
 Prior to joining MarketWatch, he served as an assistant editor and reporter at Investor's Business Daily.
 Before IBD, he worked for several newspapers in Virginia.
 Follow Victor on Twitter at: @vicrek. </td>
   </tr>
   <tr>
    <td style="text-align:left;"> https://www.bbc.co.uk/news/world-asia-china-59732499?at_medium=RSS&amp;at_campaign=KARANGA </td>